 Initial Market Reactions

-The invasion of Ukraine by Russia on February 24, 2022, set off a chain of political decisions and market changes that heightened geopolitical uncertainty significantly.
+The Russian invasion of Ukraine on February 24, 2022, set off a chain of political decisions and market changes that significantly heightened geopolitical uncertainty.
 On the eve of the invasion, the Russian Ruble (RUB) was trading at a rate of 81 to the dollar but plummeted to 150 by early March.
 Moreover, the stock market in Russia has been closed since February 25, 2022, and the RUB hit a historic low, leading to a perception of the country as “uninvestable” for foreign investors.

 In response to the invasion, sanctions were swiftly imposed to ban the import of Russian oil, liquefied natural gas, and coal to the U.S., with similar restrictions placed by the EU and the UK.
 These sanctions aimed to isolate Russia from international financial markets, cutting off numerous Russian banks from the global interbank payment system and restricting Western banks from conducting business with Russian banks.